In situ bioremediation: Classifications of In situ Bioremediation

-Accelerated
+Accelerated Bioremediation

-Accelerated in situ bioremediation is defined when a specified microorganism is targeted for growth through the application of either nutrients or an electron donor to the contaminated site.
-Within aerobic metabolism the nutrient added to the soil can be solely Oxygen.
-Anaerobic in situ bioremediation often requires a variety of electron donors or acceptors such as benzoate and lactate.
+Accelerated in situ bioremediation is defined as when a specified microorganism is targeted for growth through the application of either nutrients or an electron donor to the contaminated site.
+Within aerobic metabolism, the nutrient added to the soil can be solely Oxygen.
+Anaerobic in situ bioremediation often requires a variety of electron donors or acceptors, such as benzoate and lactate.
 Besides nutrients, microorganisms can also be introduced directly to the site within accelerated in situ bioremediation.
 The addition of extraneous microorganisms to a site is termed bioaugmentation and is used when a particular microorganism is effective at degrading the pollutant at the site and is not found either naturally or at a high enough population to be effective.
 Accelerated in situ bioremediation is utilized when the desired population of microorganisms within a site is not naturally present at a sufficient level to effectively degrade the pollutants.
-It also is used when the required nutrients within the site are either not at a concentration sufficient to support growth or are unavailable.
+It is also used when the required nutrients within the site are either not at a concentration sufficient to support growth or are unavailable.

 Raymond Process

 The Raymond Process is a type of accelerated in situ bioremediation that was developed by Richard Raymond and involves the introduction of nutrients and electron acceptors to a contaminated site.
 This process is primarily used to treat polluted groundwater.
-In the Raymond process a loop system is created.
+In the Raymond process, a loop system is created.
 Contaminated Groundwater from downstream of the groundwater flow is pumped to the surface and infused with nutrients and an electron donor, often oxygen.
 This treated water is then pumped back down below the water table upstream of where it was originally taken.
-This process introduces nutrients and electron donors into the site allowing for the growth of a determined microbial population.
+This process introduces nutrients and electron donors into the site, allowing for the growth of a determined microbial population.

 Oxygen Injection

-In contaminated sites where the desired microbial metabolism is aerobic the introduction of oxygen to the site can be used to increase the population of targeted microorganisms.
+In contaminated sites where the desired microbial metabolism is aerobic, introducing oxygen to the site can be used to increase the population of targeted microorganisms.
 The injection of Oxygen can occur through a variety of processes.
 Oxygen can be injected into the subsurface through injection wells.
 It can also be introduced through an injection gallery.
 The presence of oxygen within a site is often the limiting factor when determining the time frame and efficacy of a proposed in situ bioremediation process.